1twalters01/Obsidian/Computer Science/Languages/TypeScript/1. TypeScript Core/1) Getting started/4) Additional Tooling.md

 	``"build": "tsc -p tsconfig.prod.json && esbuild target/debug/main.js --bundle --outfile=target/release/dist/main.js""``
 5) Change the html file's script location to either `../target/debug/dist/main.js` or `../target/release/dist/main.js`, respectively.

-The code obviously doesn't work (you get a CORS policy error or it just won't work as it is a fake link), but you can clearly see that the actual JavaScript module loaded.
+The code obviously doesn't work (you get a CORS policy error or it just won't work as it is a fake link), but you can see that the JavaScript module loaded this time.

 # Summary
 We now have a: